-Description - Our 3/8" soft wood tiles offer a low cost foam flooring surface with the attractive appearance of a wood floor combined with the softness and cushion of a foam tile.
+Description - Our 3/8" soft wood tiles offer a low cost foam flooring surface with the attractive textured appearance of a wood floor combined with the softness and cushion of a foam tile.
 These tiles interlock to make for an easy DIY installation and include detachable edge pieces so that each tile has the ability to be a center, corner, or border tile.
-Soft wood tiles are also waterproof, easy to clean, and act as an excellent insulator against sound and temperature transmission.
+Soft wood tiles are also water resistant, easy to clean, and act as an excellent insulator against sound and temperature transmission.
 Smaller numbers of tiles can be used to make portable and quick to assemble exercise mats.

 Thickness – 3/8 Inch nominal (~9mm)